Careers and employability

 We encourage all students to take advantage of the variety of career-focused activities that take place throughout the year.
 The University's Careers and Employability Team and the School of Law and Social Justice Employability Team are available to provide students with career support and guidance throughout your studies.

-In addition to the placement opportunities available through the University careers service, the School of Law and Social Justice offers a number of exciting placement opportunities with international legal firms and companies, providing the chance to experience the legal environment by shadowing in-house lawyers.
+In addition to the placement opportunities available through the University careers service, the School of Law and Social Justice offers a number of exciting placement opportunities with international legal firms and companies.

 Professional Mentoring